totadehelle/PhotoGallery/README.md

-# ASP.NET Core Photo Gallery on Heroku
+# ASP.NET Core Photo Gallery adapted for Heroku
 A photo gallery web-site on ASP.NET Core 2.2 Razor Pages, adapted for deploying on Heroku.
-PostgreSLQ via Entity Framework Core is used as a database, and Cloudinary is used as a file storage (with features for images resizing).
+PostgreSQL via Entity Framework Core is used as a database, and Cloudinary is used as a file storage (with features for images resizing).

 **Demo website**: <https://travelgallery.herokuapp.com/>